jdnichollsc/faang-interview/README.md

 - [ ] [Gauge how prepared you are on CS fundamentals with more than 400 questions that will take from less than a minute to about an hour to solve. ](https://www.interviewbit.com/)

-## Supporting 🍻
-I believe in Unicorns 🦄
-Support [me](http://www.paypal.me/jdnichollsc/2), if you do too.

 ## Happy coding
 Made with <3